 Some of us are tinkerers, do-it-yourselfers.
-We buy things, we work on them, we fix them up.
-Things like cars and homes.
-Often we do this for fun or to pass the time.
-However, this sweat equity also often factors into divorce settlements.
+We buy things, we work on them, we fix them up—things like cars and homes.
+Often, we do this for fun or to pass the time.
+However, this sweat equity is also often a factor in divorce settlements.

 What Is Sweat Equity in Divorce?

-This topic of sweat equity comes up fairly often in situations like this.
-It most frequently arises when discussing shared homes.
+The topic of sweat equity comes up fairly often when discussing shared homes.

 For example, you purchase a house, do improvements, and ultimately increase the worth.
 Your sweat equity makes these items more valuable.

-The short answers are, it belongs to both and there isn’t really a way to shield them.
+The short answer is, it belongs to both, and there isn’t really a way to shield them.
 It is, of course, more complicated than that, as most things are in divorce.

 Related Reading: How Is Debt Divided During A Divorce?